jasoncosgrove47/RNAseq_tutorial/README.md

-# 🧬 RNAseq Tutorial
+# RNA-seq Tutorial

-This tutorial demonstrates a complete **RNA-Seq analysis workflow** using Bioconductor packages.
+This tutorial demonstrates a complete RNA-seq analysis workflow using Bioconductor packages.

-We’ll walk through:
+The workflow covers:

-- ✅ Quality control of RNA-Seq data
+- Quality control of RNA-seq data
-- ✅ Normalization and preprocessing
+- Normalization and preprocessing
-- ✅ Differential expression analysis with **DESeq2**
+- Differential expression analysis with **DESeq2**
-- ✅ Pathway enrichment to interpret biological meaning
+- Pathway enrichment to interpret biological meaning
-- ✅ Co-expression network analysis with **WGCNA**
+- Co-expression network analysis with **WGCNA**

 ---

-## 🎯 Learning Objective
+## Learning Objective

 By the end of this tutorial, you will be able to:
-- Identify **differentially expressed genes (DEGs)**
+- Identify differentially expressed genes (DEGs)
-- Interpret the **biological processes** regulated by these genes
+- Interpret the biological processes regulated by these genes

 ---

-## 📊 Dataset Used
+## Dataset

 **Citation**
 Himes BE, Jiang X, Wagner P, *et al.* (2014).